You treat your clients animals. We protect you, your family and your employees.

 Running a veterinary hospital is hard

 Today’s veterinarians run a very complex business.
-Not just expected to know animal medicine, they have to be astute in human relations, numerous regulatory requirements, finances of the practice and what risks their practice faces.
+They are expected to excel in animal medicine while also being astute in human relations, numerous regulatory requirements, finances of the practice and what risks their practice faces.

 You can leave understanding the risks to us.
-Our veterinary clients know we understand how a vets office operates, the challenges it faces and what can cause it harm.
-We make sure your practice survives if something unanticipated happens.
+Our veterinary clients know we understand how a vet’s office operates, what the challenges are and what can cause it harm.
 Let us protect you.

 - Employee Theft 30%

 - Possible Employee Theft 60%